Death toll from Typhoon Hagibis rises to 33 in Japan

 The Rugby World Cup match between Namibia and Canada, scheduled for Sunday in Kamaishi on the country’s northeast coast, was cancelled.
 However, a decisive fixture between Japan and Scotland in Yokohama, south of Tokyo, went ahead.

-Qualifying for the Japanese Formula One race in Suzuka was pushed back from Saturday to Sunday. – AP/Reuters
+Qualifying for the Japanese Formula One race in Suzuka was pushed back from Saturday to Sunday. – Guardian